 What if we’ve found signs of moisture, or even water, in our basement?
 Do we need to call a waterproofing professional or can we handle it ourselves?

-Is Waterproofing Paint A Good Option?
+Is Waterproofing Paint The Best Option?

 What is a better option if moisture is coming through our basement walls?

-At CRACK-X, we offer the application of a penetrating, capillary sealer.
+At CRACK-X, we offer the application of a penetrating capillary sealer.
 Concrete is full of pores, or capillaries, that can allow moisture inside the basement.
-Our sealer penetrates into the pores, reacts with the minerals inside, and forms a crystalline barrier against moisture.
+Our sealer penetrates the pores, reacts with the minerals inside, and forms a crystalline barrier against moisture.
 It will not blister and peel off like a coating of paint.
 It includes a ten-year warranty against moisture.

 How Does a waterproofing membrane Help?